sumanbiswas7/poshkit/CONTRIBUTING.md

 npm run dev
 ```

+## Scripts

+- npm run dev: Starts the development server.
+- npm run build: Builds a static website in the storybook-static folder.
+- npm run rollup: Compiles the package into the dist folder.
+Before running this command, make sure to delete all devDependencies and add the necessary peerDependencies.

+> **Note**
+> Make sure to run `npm run rollup` before publishing it to npmjs (npm publish).
+This will make sure you're publishing your latest changes.

 ## Deployment

 If you want to deploy the website on Netlify, make sure to delete all `peerDependencies` from the package.json file.
 This ensures that all dependencies are included in the deployment package.